superflows-dev/react-commentview/README.md

 - awsSecret: AWS Secret (should come from environment variables)
 - awsMediaConvertEndPoint: AWS region specific mediaconvert endpoint
 - mediaConvertRole: Media convert role
+- showEdit: Flag, which sets the visility of the edit button (edit button changes the mode from view to edit) (optional)
+- showDelete: Flag, which sets the visibility of the delete button (optional)
+- cdnPrefix: If you bucket is behind a cdn, then explicitly provide a prefix, (optional)
 - onSubmit: Submit callback
+- onDelete: Delete callback
 - user: User information to be showed in the comment view
 - prefill: Data to prefill, set attachment to null if only text needs to be prefilled (optional)
 - theme: UI Theme (optional)